 4. Avoid cross-contact at home – Milk Elimination Diet-

-Cross contact or cross-contamination, for example, occurs when one food without milk touches food with milk.
+Cross contact or cross-contamination, for example, occurs when one food without milk touches food or a surface with milk.
 Some children are so sensitive to milk proteins that this type of accidental exposure can result in anaphylaxis.

 One way to help avoid cross-contamination is by designating one shelf in the refrigerator as the “milk-free shelf.”

-Here are things parents need to know before starting an elimination diet:
+Here are things parents need to know before starting an elimination diet if your child is at risk of severe reactions, like anaphylaxis:

 (See point number 2: Creating a milk-free home is not a good idea if you have other children)